protestContest/Cassette/README.md

 Cassette is in early stages of development.
 Not everything described here has been implemented, and everything is subject to change.

+- HAMT-based large maps
+- Lexical addressing
 - Source context on runtime errors
-- Module loading (90%)
-- Compiler optimization
-- VM optimization
 - Standard library
-  - Collections
-  - Math
-  - I/O ports
-  - Graphics
+- Profile VM
 - Documentation

 ## [Building](#building)